Pinterest Hidden Image

 Vegan Sticky Toffee Pudding

-Vegan sticky toffee pudding with moist date sponge cake and buttery toffee sauce.
-A delicious spin on a classic British pudding!
+Vegan sticky toffee pudding with moist date sponge cake drenched in buttery toffee sauce.
+A delicious spin on a classic British pudding made without eggs or dairy!

 Ingredients